mlab-benchmark/modeldb/data/README.md

 This page gives an overview of all datasets, which are actively used in this project.

 ## Get the Data
-All, datasets are publically available and can be downloaded from their official resources.
+All, datasets are publicly available and can be downloaded from their official resources.
 After downloading, the data needs to be split into a test, train, and validation set.

 We also provide an automated download of the already prepared and split datasets.